SumoLogic/sumologic-documentation/docs/search/search-query-language/search-operators/rollingstd.md

 sidebar_label: rollingstd
 ---

-## rollingstd

-The rollingstd operator finds the rolling standard deviation of a field, allowing you to identify changes over time.
+The `rollingstd` operator finds the rolling standard deviation of a field, allowing you to identify changes over time.

 For example, you'd use rollingstd in a query to identify spikes in activity for a Collector, or for a URL in your site.
 You can use a rollingstd to find compute the average number from the past, to identify changes (larger or smaller) over time.